What is an environmental attribute in the context of solar PV systems?

 How long will the RCSP run for?

-Funding of $36 million (including administrative costs) is available until March 2020, with program evaluation after the first two years to inform the future of the program.
+Funding of $36 million (including administrative costs) is available until March 2021, with program evaluation after the first year to inform the future of the program.

 Funds are available on a first-come, first-served basis.